MartinWeindel/presto-kudu/README.md

 ## Compatibility
 The connector is compatible with Kudu version 1.4.0 and 1.5.0, and Presto version 0.189.

-Presto version >= 0.190 is not yet supported.
+*Please note*: Presto versions >= 0.190 is not yet supported because of incompatible changes in SPI.

 Support for older Presto versions see [release history](https://github.com/MartinWeindel/presto-kudu/wiki/Release-History)

 ## Installation